Rodrigodd/gameroy/README.md

 ## Debugger

 By pressing `F12` you can open/close the debug panel.
-There you can see a view to the disassembled code, a view to the ppu memory and state, the cpu registers, etc. At the bottom there is a text field for command input.
+There you can see a view to the disassembled code, a view to the PPU memory and state, the CPU registers, etc. At the bottom there is a text field for command input.

 ### Debugger commands